U.S. coronavirus deaths top 150,000, among highest in deaths per capita globally

 Of the 20 countries with the biggest outbreaks, the United States ranks sixth in deaths per capita, at 4.5 fatalities per 10,000 people.

-Only the United Kingdom, Spain, Italy, Peru and Chile have a higher per capita rate, the tally shows, with U.S. deaths making up nearly 23% of the global total of 660,997.
+Only the United Kingdom, Spain, Italy, Peru and Chile have a higher per capita rate, the tally shows, with U.S. deaths making up nearly 23% of the global total of just over 661,000.

-On Tuesday, Arkansas, California, Florida, Montana, Oregon and Texas each reported record spikes in fatalities.
+Arkansas, California, Florida, Montana, Oregon and Texas each reported record spikes in fatalities on Tuesday.

 The rising numbers have crushed early hopes the country was past the worst of an economic crisis that has decimated businesses and put millions of Americans out of work.